 As a tennis coach or professional you are bound to be faced with situations where you need to sell what you do to win new students, fill up a group session or grab yourself a great opportunity.

 In our experience many coaches say that they aren’t good at selling and they don’t enjoy it.
-We’d like to change that!
-Our tips are tailor made to help you to feel more at ease selling your skill, your coaching and your club.
+We’d like to change that because it’s vital for your business!
+Our tips are intended to help you to feel more at ease selling your skill, your coaching and your club.

 - Believe that what you are selling will honestly help your customer.